sfkappes/NG_documentation/docs/source/accessing_system_from_windows.rst

 ::

    ssh -J UUUUU@ngale-bastion-1.ncsa.illinois.edu UUUUU@XXXXX.internal.ncsa.edu
-   Open up the Moba Xterm application.
-Click the button in the middle of the main window called "Start Local Terminal" to open up a new connection.
-You will have a colorful window that has a prompt at the bottom that allows you to type commands.
-The last part of the prompt will probably be something like "/home/mobaxterm".
-To test that everything is working, please type the following, all on one line.
-While you're typing, substitute the hostname of your  nightingale node for "XXXXX", and substitute your  NCSA identity username for "UUUUU".

-   ssh -J UUUUU@ngale-bastion-1.ncsa.illinois.edu UUUUU@XXXXX.internal.ncsa.edu

 so with the proper substitutions, if fictional user Hiro P. were using this method to log into (fictional) Nightingale node "beatlesGPU02",